-Hollywood, Health & Society will hold an invitation-only panel titled Affordable Me: The Face of Obamacare on the Ground & On the Air on Tuesday, July 22 at the Writers Guild of America, West, featuring TV writers/producers, health experts and community storytellers.
-Panelists include Dr. Zoanne Clack, executive producer, Grey’s Anatomy; Dr. Zachary Lutsky, writer, The Night Shift; Meg Marinis, story editor, Grey’s Anatomy; Hayley Schore, writer/director of development, Black Box; and Patrick Sean Smith, show runner and executive producer, Chasing Life.
+Hollywood, Health & Society held an invitation-only panel titled Affordable Me: The Face of Obamacare on the Ground & On the Air on Tuesday, July 22 at the Writers Guild of America, West, featuring TV writers/producers, health experts and community storytellers.
+Panelists included Dr. Zoanne Clack, executive producer, Grey’s Anatomy; Dr. Zachary Lutsky, writer, The Night Shift; Meg Marinis, story editor, Grey’s Anatomy; Hayley Schore, writer/director of development, Black Box; and Patrick Sean Smith (pictured), show runner and executive producer, Chasing Life.

 Wednesday, April 30, 2014 - 7:00pm - 9:30pm

 HH&S presented an invitation-only screening of "Extreme Realities," a new installment of the acclaimed series Journey to Planet Earth, at the Linwood Dunn Theater on April 30.
 The documentary, narrated by Matt Damon, explores how severe weather brought on by climate change can cause food shortages and other threats to global and national security.
 It was followed by a panel with the filmmakers Marilyn and Hal Weiner, who were joined by NASA-JPL climate scientist Mike Gunson and Brig.
 Gen. Chris King (R), the chief academic officer for the U.S. Army Command and General Staff College and a member of the Global Military Advisory Council on Climate Change.
 Marty Kaplan, the director of USC Annenberg Norman Lear Center, served as moderator.

 Tuesday, February 18, 2014 - 6:00pm - 9:00pm